 Over the course of four days, the student companions will provide 24-hour care to the children.
 Feeding, bathing, entertaining and tending to their every need.
 From movie nights to art session, zoo visits to sailing, the companions stop at nothing to give each camper the holiday of a life-time!

-- The Sony Foundation Children’s Holiday Camp Program began in 1998.
+Sony Foundation's Children’s Holiday Camp Program began in 1998.

-- In 2019, Sony Foundation will fund 30 Sony Camps across Australia.
+- Sony Foundation funds 29 Sony Camps across Australia, with:

 - 670+ children enjoying the holiday of a lifetime.